sebasetian/GotSurvivalNoteTaker111/README.md

-# untitled
+# GotSurvivalNoteTaker111

-A new Flutter project.
+A new Flutter project to take note for GoT survival mode.

 ## Getting Started